10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 • Keep your right knee at 90 degrees as you lift it up behind you to hip level with your foot flexed.

 • Lower your knee back down to the ground.
-For more of a challenge don’t let the knee touch the ground.
+For more of a challenge, don’t let the knee touch the ground.

 • Lift and lower the leg again.

-• Repeat with the other leg.
+• Repeat with the left leg.

 • Aim for 10-15 repetitions on each side.